A Complete Guide to Angel Investors for Small Businesses and Startups

 What do angel investors want in return?

-In general, angel investors want to see a return on their investment, which can come in the form of capital appreciation (increase in value of their ownership stake) or dividends (a share of the company’s profits) if the company becomes profitable.
+In general, angel investors want to see a return on their investment.
+If you’re wondering how much ROI do angel investors expect, it typically comes in the form of capital appreciation or dividends if the company becomes profitable.
 The ultimate goal for most angel investors is to see their investment grow in value and eventually be sold at a substantial profit.

 In return for their investment, angel investors typically want a percentage of ownership (equity) in the business.
 This percentage will depend on the size of the investment and the valuation of the company at the time of the investment.